hatandspecs/keyboard-to-keyboard-cyberdeck/docs/operating_tutorial.md

 **Contest exchanges are short**, which makes a sprint a good place to start.
 Nobody expects a rag-chew, the format is predictable, and there are plenty of stations calling.

+### 13.2 PSK31, and an actual conversation

+Two contacts, **N0DLR** and **KC3FL**, 20 m BPSK31 on 14.070 MHz, 5 W, on
+2026-09-20.
+This is the mode the deck was built for, and it operates quite differently from the sprint:

+**Caps Lock off.** PSK31 carries lowercase and everyone uses it.
+The Caps Lock habit §9 describes belongs to RTTY alone — leave it on here and you arrive shouting.

+**`Ctrl-W` and `Ctrl-S` from the conversation screen**, without going to `F2` at all.
+14.070 is busy enough that searching up or down usually lands on someone.
+Read the notice line: a search that finds nothing tells you the carrier did not move, which means the next keystroke should be another search rather than a call.

+**Answering a CQ beats calling one** at 5 W. Both contacts here came from searching, reading a `kn`, and replying — never from calling CQ into the band and waiting.

+**Have your station description in a memory.** A ragchew asks for name, QTH, rig and antenna within the first two overs, and typing that out while the other station is sending is the exact thing the message memories exist for. `F5` through `F12`, inserted at the cursor, `Ctrl-Z` if the wrong one goes in.

+**Watch the transcript, not the clock.** Seven minutes of free text in both directions scrolls past; `PgUp` and `PgDn` reach anything that has gone by, and the transcript keeps what was sent as well as what arrived.

 ## 14. When something goes wrong